Energy Parity Games

 Let $\rho$ be an outcome of this strategy with initial credit $(n-1) \cdot W$.
 First, we show that the energy level is nonnegative in every position of $\rho$.
 By definition of good-for-energy strategies, in every cycle of $G_{\straa_{\gfe}}$ the sum of the weights is nonnegative.
 Therefore in the prefixes of $\rho$ corresponding to part $(1)$ of the strategy, the energy level is always nonnegative.
 Whenever, part $(2)$ of the strategy is played, the energy level is at least $2 \cdot (n-1) \cdot W$ and thus after (at most) $n-1$ steps of playing $\straa_b$, the energy level is still at least $(n-1) \cdot W$, and the argument can be repeated.
 Second, we show that priority-$0$ states are visited infinitely often in $\rho$.
-This is obvious if part $(2)$ of the strategy is played infinitely often; otherwise, from some point in $\rho$, part $(1)$ of the strategy is played forever which implies that in the cycle decomposition\footnote{To obtain the cycle decomposition of a path $\rho$, we push the states of $\rho$ onto a stack.
-Whenever we push a state already in the stack, a cycle is formed and we remove it from the stack.
-We call $C_1, C_2, \dots$ the sequence of cycles so obtained. } of $\rho$, ultimately all cycles have sum of weights equal to zero.
+This is obvious if part $(2)$ of the strategy is played infinitely often; otherwise, from some point in $\rho$, part $(1)$ of the strategy is played forever which implies that in the cycle decomposition of $\rho$, ultimately all cycles have sum of weights equal to zero.
 By definition of good-for-energy strategies, every such cycle is even, i.e., visits a priority-$0$ state.